-Even the most powerful companies can fall without an effective customer service strategy.
-Some people might even believe customer service is more important than the actual services a business provides.
+Even the most powerful companies can fall without an effective customer service strategy, this has become more obvious then ever.
+Many people believe customer service is more important than the actual services a business provides.

 In fact, 86% of consumers admit they would actually pay up to 25% more for a better customer experience.
 Given that statistic, it's essential that you’re constantly working to improve the way you and your staff interact with employees.
 Improving your relationship with your customers will undoubtedly boost your overall business and result in higher revenue.
 Here is a helpful guide to improving your company’s customer service